 City Express Junior Puebla FINSA This 3-star hotel is located 25 minutes drive from Puebla’s town center and it offers free breakfast and free Wi-Fi, an on-site restaurant that serves breakfast.
 It has comfortable rooms with a flat-screen cable TV, air conditioning, a shower, private bathrooms with free toiletries, and a desk.

-Located 12 km outside of Puebla, the small colonial city of San Andres Cholula is Magical Town that has two distinct selling points for visitors: its cultural and historical sites, and its festivals.
+Located 12 km outside of Puebla, Cholula has similar tourist amenities in Puebla but Puebla is bigger and Cholula is cheaper, cleaner, and less crowded.
+San Andres Cholula is Magical Town that has two distinct selling points for visitors: its cultural and historical sites, and its festivals.

 Its most famous sight is the Great Pyramid Of Cholula, known locally as Tlachihualtepetl, which translates to “made by hand mountain”.
 Standing 55 meters tall, at its base it features an area almost double that of the Great Pyramid Of Giza.